dotenv-org/dotenv-vscode/README.md

 ### Auto-cloaking

 It just works.
 Open your .env files in VSCode, and they will now be auto-cloaked.
+Click on the value you want to un-cloak.

 ### Auto-completion